-The only port these fancy new machines have available now is USB-C, AKA USB 3.1, (or sometimes Thunderbolt 3), which creates complications as, to date, most monitors do not currently offer this connection.
+The only port these fancy new machines have available now is USB-C, AKA USB 3.1, (technically the Mac version is Thunderbolt 3) - which creates complications as, to date, most monitors do not currently offer this connection.
 Whilst in principle this can offer a very tidy approach - where one cable from the monitor acts as both video input AND charger for the laptop, meaning you can create a near cable free experience on your desk....this same convenience means the USB-C port is considerably more difficult to implement & support than a normal video input on a monitor like a DisplayPort - because of the powered port requirements.
 This difficulty effects the cost to the monitor maker, and may mean that they need to raise monitor prices, something monitor makers are of course loathe to do.

 It remains to be seen, in early 2017, whether or not monitor makers will begin to offer this connection as a standard thing.
 Most currently don't, so odds are that if you are one of the many sensible folks who want a more colour accurate screen than Apple can provide, you'll need to work out how to attach your external screen choice to your Macbook.

 It's not really hard, but so far the adaptors are in short supply and there are potential compatibility issues.